NatickSoftware/RedstoneSidekick/Readme.md

 * View your project's gathering list
 * Save, load, and share projects through .rsp files or project codes.

-## Creating a Project From a Minecraft Structure File
+## Creating a Project From a Minecraft Structure File or World Edit .schem file.
 If you need help creating a structure file in Minecraft, there is a [tutorial here.](https://www.digminecraft.com/getting_started/structure_block_corner_mode.php "tutorial here.")

 In brief, a structure file, (marked by the .nbt file type) is a file used by Minecraft to save a three dimensional section of blocks.
 Redstone Sidekick can read these files to give you a condensed crafting tree and gathering list for that structure.

 In order to create a RS Project from a structure file, go to the top menu in Redstone Sidekick, select "New From Structure" or "Add Structure" and select your .nbt file in the file explorer.
+You can load .schem files this same way.

 ![New From Structure](https://i.imgur.com/v564LRm.png)